 Married couples have certain rights in law but the specifics of a case will need to be examined by an experienced family lawyer to assess any claims or liabilities if an amicable agreement cannot be reached.

-Read about some of the common rights which may crop up during any separation or book a free telephone appointment.
+These are some of the common 'rights' which may come into question during separation or divorce.

 Much here will depend on how the property is owned and whether it is in joint names.
 It can also be affected by any prenuptial or co-habiting agreement drawn up when you first acquired the property.
 Basically, if you are married you have a right of occupation.
 Whether or not your name is on the deeds, you have the right to live there and not to be excluded, for instance by the other party changing the locks.

 If you are married and have children living with you, you may be able to secure the right to live in the property until the children have left school.